Tropical Storm Dolores (2021): Preparations and impact

 The Federal Electricity Commission (CFE) reported 54,399 customers lost electricity across Jalisco, Nayarit and Sinaloa due to Dolores' passage to the south and east of those states.
 Torrential rainfall and flash flooding lashed southern portions of Jalisco.
 At least 80 houses and 300 people living in El Rebalse were isolated in floodwaters after the Marabasco River overflowed.
 A man died in a soccer field in Ciudad Guzmán after being struck by lightning.
 The outer bands of Dolores also caused minor flooding in neighboring Nayarit and further north in Sinaloa.

-Insured losses from Dolores across Mexico were estimated at USD$50 million by professional services corporation Aon.
+Insured losses from Dolores across Mexico were estimated at USD50 million by professional services corporation Aon.
 The Mexican Secretary of National Defense, Luis Cresencio Sandoval, activated Plan DN-III-E following Dolores' landfall, which allowed for the dispatch of 2,302 military units to assist in relief efforts in Colima, Michoacán and Guerrero.
 Additionally, 190 shelters, 10 shelters, and 8 community kitchens were opened in these states to assist affected residents.
 The Colima State Civil Protection Unit noted there was only moderate damage to infrastructure in coastal areas statewide following the storm.
 However, Dolores caused significant damage to Colima's agricultural sector, with 60% of banana crops in the state wiped out by flooding, causing the price of bananas to rise statewide following the cyclone's passage.
 Despite its destructive effects elsewhere, the heavy rainfall from Dolores and its precursor also benefited parts of Guerrero, which was suffering from drought conditions, thereby helping its agricultural sector.